stevebeer/openvpn-server/README.md

  I can.
 It may take some time to resolve issues, as the number of users of this script has grown and I no longer have as much time to devote towards maintenance as when I first wrote the script.

+I also encourage discussion of issues, solutions, and ideas on the RaspberryPi.org forum thread for the project [here.](https://www.raspberrypi.org/forums/viewtopic.php?f=36&t=137240&p=911599&hilit=OpenVPN#p911599) I'd love for users to have the opportunity to discuss their ideas with each other!

 Contributions
 -------------